History of New Thought: Twentieth century

-Organizations

 Numerous churches and groups developed within the New Thought movement.
 Emma Curtis Hopkins is called the "Teacher of Teachers" because of the number of people she taught who went on to found groups within the New Thought movement.
 After learning from Hopkins, Annie Rix Militz went on to found the Home of Truth.
 Another student, Malinda E. Cramer became a co-founder of Divine Science, along with Mrs. Bingham, who later taught Nona L. Brooks, who co-founded Divine Science with Cramer.
 Charles and Myrtle Fillmore, who went to Hopkins together, went on to found the Unity School of Christianity afterwards.
 Authors learned from Hopkins, too, including Dr. H. Emilie Cady, writer of the Unity textbook Lessons in Truth; Ella Wheeler Wilcox, New Thought poet; and Elizabeth Towne.
 Considerably later, Ernest Holmes, who established Religious Science and founded the United Centers for Spiritual Living.

 The Unity Church is the largest New Thought church today, with thousands of members around the world.
 It was formed by the Fillmores in 1891.
 Divine Science was also founded in the late 19th century by Melinda Cramer and Nona Brooks.
 The United Centers for Spiritual Living was founded by Ernest Holmes in 1927.
 A similar organization, the Society for Jewish Science, originally conceived by Rabbi Alfred G. Moses in the early 1900s, the movement was institutionalized in 1922 with Rabbi Morris Lichtenstein's.
 The New Thought movement extends around the world.
 The largest denomination outside the U.S., Seicho-no-Ie, was founded in 1930 by Masaharu Taniguchi in Japan.
 Today, it has missions around the world, including the U.S. Smaller churches, including the Home of Truth founded in 1899 in Alameda, California continue successfully, as does the Agape International Spiritual Center, a megachurch led by Rev. Dr. Michael Beckwith in the Los Angeles-area.